jkonowitch/typesafe-class-serializer/README.md

 - **Any Application with Abstracted Persistence**: Even if you're not following a strict DDD approach, this library can be beneficial in any application where you want to decouple your core logic from the persistence layer.
 By defining your models as serializable classes, you can easily convert them to and from plain objects, facilitating integration with various storage or transmission mechanisms.

 - **Type-Safe Data Validation**: The library leverages `zod` for schema definitions and validations, ensuring strict type safety and runtime checks.
 This is particularly useful when working with other type-safe libraries or when dealing with complex data structures that require robust validation.

-## Features

-- **Schema Definition with `zod`**: Allows for defining strict schemas for data validation and type inference.
-- **Type Safety**: Ensures type safety during serialization and deserialization processes, supporting full type inference on serialization return types.
-- **Serialization and Deserialization**: Facilitates the conversion between class instances and plain objects, supporting deep serialization of nested objects and collections.
-- **Validation**: Provides mechanisms for validating class properties both at instantiation and during property updates.

 ## Getting Started